BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^20]: **No Restore?** If it didn't restore, you have a problem.
 You're probably going to need to go back to Step D and create a new seed.
 But this really shouldn't happen.

 [^21]: **OIB Name.** The Object Identity Block name has one or two words that describe the color of the Lifehash and two words that are random.
 So the last two words _will_ change.
 That's expected.
+The color words should _not_ change, but since they are not a standard, they could in rare cases, but if so they'd shift to a very similar description, such as from "Yinmn Blue" to "Dark Purple".

 [^22]: **Tedious Rechecks.** Tedious double- and triple-checking keeps your assets safe.
 And really, it should only take a minute to run through all three combinations of your shares.